retreev/PangLib/Documentation/Formats/PC/PAK.md

 The old legacy archives only have a single value enciphered with the XOR, and that's the file name.
 Simply XOR the filename's bytes with the XOR key and you get the proper filename.

-After reading in the filename, there is also another byte-value you need to read in, as denoted by the `PAKFileEntry` structure, we just call it `Unknown1`, this value is not present in XTEA-archives.
+After reading in the filename, there is also another byte-value null-byte you need to skip over.
+Albeit the string being size is delimited by the `FileNameLength`, there is another delimiter present.

 #### XTEA